Brexit: Barnier says withdrawal agreement is best deal possible

 He confirmed, however, that Mrs May viewed the backstop as the biggest obstacle in the way of winning parliamentary support for her Brexit withdrawal deal.

-“The PM is committed to the guarantee that she gave to the people of Northern Ireland that there’ll be no return to a hard Border.
-But in the wake of losing last week’s vote by a significant margin it’s obvious that further work needs to be done to get the support of the House and that’s what we continue to work to achieve,” he said.

-Taoiseach Leo Varadkar and Mr Coveney yesterday rejected suggestions of a bilateral treaty with Ireland to avoid a backstop, describing it as a “non-starter”.
+Taoiseach Leo Varadkar and Mr Coveney on Sunday rejected suggestions of a bilateral treaty with Ireland to avoid a backstop, describing it as a “non-starter”.

-Following the crushing defeat last week of her Withdrawal Agreement with Brussels, Mrs May will try to break the deadlock by setting out new proposals in parliament this afternoon that are expected to focus on winning more concessions from the European Union.